eappel/RGBColorSlider/README.md

 To add a an alpha slider, create an RGBColorSlider just like you would a red, green, or blue slider, but pass `RGBColorTypeAlpha` to the color parameter.

 ##### The `-updateColor` method works great but how can I get the current color without waiting for the user to interact with a slider?
-To fetch the current color at a specific point in time, use the following methods declared in `RGBColorSliderDelegate.h` to get current color values:
+To fetch the current color at a specific point in time, use the following methods declared in `RGBColorSliderDelegate.h`
 ```objective-c
 - (UIColor *)getCurrentColor;
 - (float)getRedColorComponent;